 Nowadays, how do you approach your work at Pepperdata?

 I've been following very strict Pepperdata guidelines on how to write code, how to test it, how to create a test plan, and so on.
-It has to be so perfect that once the code is deployed, we don't see any problems.
+It has to be so perfect that once the code is deployed, we don't encounter any problems.

 It’s interesting that you mentioned following a guideline for testing everything perfectly.
 Achieving perfection is quite difficult in our industry.
 How do you strive to achieve just that?